9.5×57mm Mannlicher–Schönauer: Loads

 Factory loads were manufactured with a 270 gr round-nose bullet at from 2150 ft/s (from the carbine) to 2250 ft/s (from the rifle).
 This performance ranks the 9.5×57mm on par with or superior to similar medium-bore cartridges such as the 9×56mm Mannlicher–Schoenauer, 9×57mm Mauser, .35 Winchester, .348 Winchester, .358 Winchester and 9.3×57mm.
-It was superior to the well-established British .375 Flanged Nitro Express, which only developed about 1950 to 2000 fps with the same weight of bullet, and tread closely on the heels of the well-regarded .400/350 Nitro Express and .400/360 Westley Richards cartridges, howbeit these benefitted from a bullet weight of significantly greater sectional density.
+It was superior to the well-established British .375 Flanged Nitro Express, which only developed about 1950 to 2000 fps with the same weight of bullet, and trod closely on the heels of the well-regarded .400/350 Nitro Express and .400/360 Westley Richards cartridges, howbeit these benefitted from a bullet weight of significantly greater sectional density.
 Since this is normally shot from a 6.5 lb rifle, the recoil is quite vigorous.
 The recoil energy of 30 ft.lbf from this combination is about 50% more than an average American .30-06 rifle, but light by the standards of other African game cartridges such as the .375 H&H Magnum.

 Ammunition and arms catalogs of the era describe a standard loading of a 270 gr "metal-covered" (i.e., jacketed) soft nose bullet.
 No other bullet weights or patterns are shown, although it is possible that full-metal-jacketed or other patterns or weights of bullets may have been produced at some time.
 Curiously, Kynoch lists loads for the 9.5mm Mannlicher–Schoenauer with a 45 grain charge of smokeless propellant (for a muzzle velocity of 2200 fps) and the ".375 Rimless Nitro Express" with a reduced 43 grain charge (for a muzzle velocity of 2100 fps).
 This may have reflected the differences in the regulation of the sights by the respective manufacturers and distributors, between Westley Richards for the higher powered Mannlicher–Schoenauer loading and the trade rifles with the generic .375 Rimless Nitro Express loading.

 Cartridge cases are available from specialist dealers in obsolete cartridges.
-However, cases are easily reformed from the nearly identical 9.3×57mm, or the 7.92×57mm Mauser, both of which remain in production and continuing popularity in Europe.
+However, cases are easily reformed from the nearly identical 9.3×57mm, or the 7.92×57mm Mauser by resizing in full-length dies and trimming to length.
+Both aforementioned cartridges remain in production and continuing popularity in Europe which ensures a ready supply.
 There are no unusual considerations for handloading this cartridge.
 Any modern bullet of .375 caliber from 235 to 270 grains will work well, although bullets that intrude deeply into the case may be undesirable due to the relatively small case volume.
 Heavier bullets of 300 to 350 grains are not advised for hunting because the muzzle velocity will be about 2000 fps or less, which is insufficient to provide normal expansion in most contemporary bullets (which have much thicker jackets than bullets manufactured in the early 20th century).